-If files become offline while you are working on a project they will be marked in the Media panel and on any timelines where they are in use.
+If files become offline while you are working on a project they will be marked in the Media panel, in the Viewer, and on any timelines where they are in use.

 You will also be notified of any offline files when you open a project.

-If a file goes offline you won't lose anything from your project, even if the file has been used extensively on your timelines, as long as you're able to relink it.
+If a file goes offline you won't lose anything from your project as long as you are able to relink it, even if the file has been used extensively on your timelines.

 HitFilm relies on being able to find the source file in its original location.
-If the source file is moved, deleted or renamed HitFilm will not be able to find the file and the associated media will be marked as offline in your projects.
+If the source file is moved, deleted or renamed, HitFilm will not be able to find the file and the associated media will be marked as offline in your projects.
+If the file is on an external drive and the drive is unmounted, or if you change the names of folders in the file path to the file's location, this will also cause the file to be marked as offline.

 There are several ways to relink a file, depending on the reason for the file going offline.